Okanjo/okanjo-app-mysql/README.md

     * `results` – The query Result object.
     * `cols` – The metadata Column objects.
 * `options` – (optional) Query options
-  * `options.session` – Session to exectute the query in.
+  * `options.session` – Session to execute the query in.
 If none given, a new Session will be pulled from the pool.
   * `options.suppress` – An error code to suppress
 * Returns `Promise<rows>`